 Activity 4: Escape to Las Caletas

 Once the home of Hollywood film director John Huston, Las Caletas remains a paradisic escape still only accessible by boat.
 After a catamaran ride along Puerto Vallarta’s waterfront and through the bird bedecked islets of Los Arcos National Marine Park (cameras ready!), you’ll cross the Bay of Banderas to arrive at the secluded nature preserve.
-Four picture-perfect private beaches await, some even with hammocks overhanging the tide, but for families, I recommend heading to the main beach first to stake out your lounges to enjoy for the day–and this is where the complimentary kayaks, paddle boards, and snorkeling gear await, not to mention floating “islands” you can swim out to with their own hammocks!
+Four picture-perfect private beaches await, some even with hammocks overhanging the tide.
+But for families, I recommend heading to the main beach first to stake out your lounges to enjoy for the day.
+This is where the complimentary kayaks, paddle boards, and snorkeling gear await, not to mention floating “islands” you can swim out to with their own hammocks!

-But if you are visiting with kids from 4 to 11 years, don’t lose track of time; they won’t want to miss their scheduled tour through the Kids Adventure Park with chances to hold a monkey, ride a donkey, zip line, and swing through the jungle (and yes, there is face paint).
-And for kids 12 years + and their parents, their is the Teen Adventure Cove with challenges, water slide (currently under construction), and zip line into the water.
+But if you are visiting with kids from 4 to 11 years, don’t lose track of time.
+They won’t want to miss their scheduled tour through the Kids Adventure Park with chances to hold a monkey, ride a donkey, zip line, and swing through the jungle (and yes, there is face paint).
+And for kids 12 years + and their parents, their is the Teen Adventure Cove with challenges, water slide, and zip line into the water.

 1 Great Place to Stay: Buenaventura Grand & Great Moments Resort